alielw/APS-NGS-day1-PM/README.md

 		cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2020/NGS_data/Reference/Hmel2.gff /fastdata/$USER/2.assemble_transcripts/60A

 * Let's look at the gff file.
+This is a list of annotated genes and transcripts in the genome with information on where they are located.

 		cd /fastdata/$USER/2.assemble_transcripts/60A
 		head Hmel2.gff